gavv/signal-estimator/README.md

 latency:  sw+hw  11.231ms  hw   3.231ms  hw_avg5   2.719ms
 latency:  sw+hw  10.776ms  hw   2.776ms  hw_avg5   2.733ms
 latency:  sw+hw  11.299ms  hw   3.299ms  hw_avg5   2.846ms
+...
 ```

 Notation:

 * `sw+hw` - total software + hardware latency, including ALSA ring buffer

-  computed as the time interval beginning when the first audio *frame* of the impulse was sent to the output ring buffer, and ending when the first frame of the impulse was received from the input ring buffer
+  computed as the time interval beginning when the impulse was written to the output ring buffer, and ending when the impulse was read from the input ring buffer

-* `hw` - an estimation of hardware latency, excluding ALSA ring buffer and ADC/DAC
+* `hw` - an estimation of hardware latency, i.e. excluding ALSA ring buffer

-  computed as the time interval beginning when the first audio *sample* of the impulse was sent from ring buffer to the hardware, and ending when the first sample of the impulse was received from the hardware and placed to ring buffer
+  computed as the time interval beginning when the impulse was sent from ring buffer to the hardware, and ending when the impulse was received from the hardware and placed into ring buffer

-* `hw_avg5` - moving average of last 5 `hw` values
+* `hw_avg5` - moving average of last 5 `hw` values (5 is configurable)

 `sw+hw` latency is affected by ring buffer settings like `--out-latency` and `--out-periods`.

 `hw` latency, on the other hand, should not be affected by ring buffer and should depend only on your hardware and the way how the signal is looped back from output to input (e.g. if it's going by air, the distance will make a difference).

-`hw` latency always excludes (variable) ring buffer delay, but whether it excludes (constant) ADC/DAC delay depends on the sound card driver.
-For drivers capable of reporting ADC/DAC delay, it is excluded.

 If you observe underruns or overruns, you may need to increase ALSA period size or count, depending on your hardware.
-Depending on environment, you may also need to configure signal gain, and impulse interval and threshold.
+Depending on environment, you may also need to configure signal gain (`--gain`), and impulse/step interval and threshold (`--impulse-xxx` and `--step-xxx`).

 Measuring losses
 ----------------